directus/directus/docs/guides/sdk/types.md

 }
 ```

-::: tip
+::: tip Improving Results

-For the most reliable results the root schema types should be kept as pure as possible, meaning no unions
+For the most reliable results, the root schema types should be kept as pure as possible.
+This means avoiding unions
-(`CollectionA | null`), no optional types (`optional_collection?: CollectionA[]`) and preferably no inline relational
+(`CollectionA | null`), optional types (`optional_collection?: CollectionA[]`), and preferably inline relational types
-types (types nested directly on the root schema) however an exception can be made here for extending core collections.
+(types nested directly on the root schema) except when adding custom fields to core collections.

 :::

-#### Custom fields on Core Collections
+## Custom Fields on Core Collections

-To define custom fields on the core collections that are shipped with the SDK you can add a type containing only these
+Core collections are provided and required in every Directus project, and are prefixed with `directus_`.
+Directus
-custom fields to be applied.
+projects can add additional fields to these collections, but should also be included in the schema when initializing the

-Extending core collections should always be a singular type.
+Directus SDK.

-For example:
+To define custom fields on the core collections, add a type containing only your custom fields as a singular type.

 ```ts
 interface MySchema {